Nontrivial bounds on extractable energy in quantum energy teleportation for gapped manybody systems with a unique ground state: Conclusions

-The bound \eqref{eq:refined} is non-perturbative and explicit: given numerical values of the gap \(\Delta\), the local-norm bound \(J\), the interaction range \(r\), and the POVM parameters, one can (in principle) determine the decay constants \(c,\xi\) — for instance, (non-optimally) from the proofs of exponential clustering \cite{HastingsKoma2006} — and hence evaluate \(C,\tilde{C}\) explicitly.
-However, carrying out these computations for concrete models is technical and therefore beyond the scope of the present paper.
+The bounds \eqref{eq:final} and \eqref{eq:refined} are non-perturbative and explicit.
+Given numerical values of the gap $\Delta$, the local-norm bound $J$, the interaction range $R$, and the POVM parameters, one can (in principle) determine the decay constants \(c,\xi\) --- for instance, (non-optimally) from the proofs of exponential clustering \cite{NachtergaeleSims2006} --- and hence evaluate \(C,\tilde{C}\) explicitly.
+However, carrying out these computations for concrete models is technical. {Nevertheless, we presented a detailed derivation of a bound for a transverse-field Ising chain in the gapped regime.
+Moreover, we gave a benchmark for the correlation length in Section~\ref{sec:example}.}

-The essential takeaway is the following.
-In gapped systems with a unique ground state, our result rigorously quantifies the intuitive statement that a local measurement perturbs the ground state only in a small neighbourhood of the measurement.
-Consequently, a spatially separated agent who receives only classical information can extract at most an amount of energy that is exponentially small in the separation by performing local operations on \(B\).
+The essential takeaway is the following. {In gapped systems (in thermodynamic sense) with a unique ground state, our result gives an explicit energetic consequence of exponential clustering: the local disturbance on correlation created by Alice decays exponentially in trace norm with distance, which forces the QET-extractable energy to be exponentially small at large separation.
+Consequently, a spatially separated agent who receives only classical information can extract at most an amount of energy that is exponentially small in the separation by performing local operations on $B$.}

-Possible extensions include (i) explicit evaluation of the constants $c,\xi$ for specific models using constructive Lieb--Robinson estimates, (ii) extending the bound to thermal states with sufficiently low temperature (using clustering for thermal states), and (iii) replacing the unitary LOCC with general bounded quantum operations.
+Possible extensions include (i) explicit evaluation of the constants $c,\xi$ for various specific known models using constructive Lieb--Robinson estimates, and (ii) extending the bound to thermal states with sufficiently low temperature (using clustering for thermal states).